The Scottish Dementia Working Group

-The Group welcomes anyone living in Scotland who is diagnosed with dementia or a related condition.
+The Group welcomes anyone living in Scotland who is diagnosed with dementia.
 The only requirement is that you would like to meet with other people with dementia to discuss things that really matter to you.

 Some people bring a supporter with them to assist them to attend meetings, such as a family member or paid carer.

 Alzheimer Scotland welcomes volunteers to help support the work of the Scottish Dementia Working Group, with flexible opportunities to suit your availability.
 Volunteer activities can include: